Growing Cooperation in Young Children

 No matter what ages, your kids have agendas that are just as important to them as yours are to you.
-You have to get out the door and get your kids to wherever they have to go so you can get to work on time—and your kids have to pick out all the shoes from the shoe bin to see what’s there and then put them on and take them off again, drive a truck to an undisclosed yet extremely important location across the living room, line up the cars and barricade them so as not to be swiped by a sibling, eat breakfast at a pace appropriate to one’s age and hunger level, get the doll that fell behind the crib and lay with it for awhile, and express uncontrollable outrage at the parent, sibling or dog who interferes with any of this.
+You have to get out the door and get your kids to wherever they have to go so you can get to work on time—and your kids have to pick out all the shoes from the shoe bin to see what’s there and then put them on and take them off again, line up his cars in the living room and barricade them so as not to be swiped by a sibling, eat breakfast at a pace appropriate to one’s age and hunger level, and express uncontrollable outrage at the parent, sibling or dog who interferes with any of this.

 It is not your job to give up your agenda in order for your child to accomplish his.
 As a matter of fact, when you do this to avoid a meltdown or feelings of disappointment, you are not only sacrificing your needs in the process but are traveling down the road to entitlement by teaching your children that their needs are more important than yours.

 Balance is the key.
 So when five different agendas are clashing during the morning rush, acknowledging them will save time.
 The mindset that a parent’s agenda is paramount requires all others to climb on board, and if they don’t, it is viewed as defiant and disrespectful.
 This kind of thinking will get you spinning in endless power struggles and then feeling guilty and inadequate all day long.
 Not to mention how your reactions fuel your children’s behavior when they perceive they have to fight not only for what they want but also for their sense of rightness.

 Acknowledgment means patience and understanding.
 Simply allowing that your children do and should have their own ideas and ways of doing things without blaming them for lack of consideration will go a long way.
 If you have a minute, breathe and pay attention to what it is they are trying to accomplish.